si/11ty/posts/aside/2012/visually-pleasing.md

 [![](images/Visually-Highlights.png "Visually Highlights")](http://visual.ly)

-[Visual.ly](http://visual.ly/) â€“ a fantastic startup giving people the tools to create data visualisations â€“ has just launched a redesigned site.
+[Visual.ly](http://visual.ly/) "“ a fantastic startup giving people the tools to create data visualisations "“ has just launched a redesigned site.

 The user experience has been thoroughly thought out on this revision, simplifying the main navigation, reorganising homepage content with a stronger focus on the end product and easier discovery of existing content such as the popular topics (with lovely iconography) and elegant filter tools.